Home ยป Recipes ยป Cakes

 Chocolate Mixture: Melt the milk and dark chocolate in a large bowl, stirring until smooth.
 Let cool slightly, then whisk in the egg yolks one at a time, followed by the salt and vanilla.

-Gelatin Mixture: Bloom the gelatin by sprinkling it over cold water.
-Heat ยฝ cup of cream until steaming, then dissolve the gelatin in the hot cream.
-Gradually mix the gelatin mixture into the chocolate mixture.
+Heat ยฝ cup of cream until steaming, then dissolve the bloomed gelatin into it.
+Gradually whisk this into the chocolate mixture.

-Whipped Cream: Whip the remaining cream until stiff peaks form.
+Whip the remaining cream to stiff peaks.
 Set aside.

-Whipped Egg Whites: Beat the egg whites with cream of tartar until foamy, then gradually add sugar while beating to stiff peaks.
+Beat egg whites with cream of tartar until foamy.
+Slowly add sugar and beat to stiff peaks.

 Youโ€™ll need a 9-inch pastry ring or springform pan with acetate for assembly.